Obtaining a “Hardship” Permit to Drive While on a Suspended License

 Getting Legal Help

 The laws in every state are different.
-For help navigating your state's laws, get in contact with a knowledgeable local attorney.
+For help navigating your state's laws, get in contact with a local attorney with experience in these kinds of cases.
 A qualified lawyer can explain whether you're eligible for a hardship license and how to go about applying.

 Talk to a Lawyer